Stephen Scott (BlindCoyote)

 Stephen Michael Scott II is a self-taught freelance illustrator originally from Middletown, Ohio, but currently working from Southeast Michigan.
 Legally blind in his right eye, he has adopted the name “Blind Coyote.”
-Stephen specializes in imaginative, yet realistic, illustrations featuring fantastical animal creatures and characters in a variety of light-filled environments.
+Stephen specializes in imaginative, yet realistic, illustrations featuring fantastical animal creatures in a variety of light-filled environments.
 He also enjoys creating anthropomorphic characters inspired by wildlife.
 An avid student of the arts, Stephen enjoys studying animal anatomy and sketching to hone his craft and improve his skills.
-Eager to share his knowledge, he regularly livestreams on Twitch and uploads time-lapses of his progress on YouTube providing live entertainment and instruction to curious viewers.
+Eager to share his knowledge, he regularly livestreams on Twitch Creative and uploads time-lapses of his progress on YouTube providing live entertainment and instruction to curious viewers.

 Stephen frequents conventions where he offers prints and merchandise of his digital works.
 In 2018, he will be a Guest of Honor at AnthrOhio, an annual furry convention located in Columbus, Ohio sporting a relaxed atmosphere, tons of free food, and an attendance of over 400 guests.